jtm37/datacarpentry/lessons/shell/00-intro.md

     its support for automating repetitive tasks,
     and that it can be used to access networked machines.
-*   The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be.
+*   The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be (jtm was here).

 </div>